 What to Look for When Shopping for Work Clothes

-“The most important thing to consider is the industry you work in,” says Meknat, noting how different industries will help determine how formal or informal your workwear should be.
-According to Meknat, you’ll want to consider whether your work environment is casual or formal, if you have to meet with clients and attend meetings or if you spend most of your time behind a desk, and how active you are at work (which would require more comfortable, stretchy fabrics).
+“The most important thing to consider is the industry you work in,” says Meknat, referring to how different industries call for varying degrees of formality.
+You’ll want to consider whether your work environment is casual or formal, if you have to meet with clients and attend meetings or if you spend most of your time behind a desk, and how active you are at work (which would require more comfortable, stretchy fabrics).

 “Our style and the way we present ourselves to the world is the first impression others will have of us,” says Meknat.
-“Therefore, it’s important to wear clothes and accessories that authentically represent us and our individuality,” she adds.
-While in a professional setting, you don’t need to let go of your style and individuality—you just need to find pieces that feel appropriate for work while also feeling true to you.
+“Therefore, it’s important to wear clothes and accessories that authentically represent us and our individuality."
+While in a professional setting, you don’t need to let go of your style and individuality—you just need to find pieces that feel appropriate for work and true to you.

 What is smart casual dress code for work?

-“Smart casual dress code could be a pair of tailored pants and a nice sweater or button-down shirt with no third piece, like a blazer, or it could be dark denim, a silk shirt, and a jacket,” Meknat explains.
+“Smart casual dress code could be a pair of tailored pants and a nice sweater or a button-down shirt with no third piece, like a blazer.
+Or, it could be dark denim [pants], a silk shirt, and a jacket,” Meknat explains.
 “It can also be a below-the-knee shirt dress in a neutral color."
 When dressing for a smart casual dress code, Meknat recommends ditching the jacket or cardigan since the third piece usually makes an outfit more formal.

 What kind of dresses are appropriate for work?

-“While it depends on what kind of work you do, there are a few styles of dresses that are best for the work environment,” says Meknat.
-“If you work in a fashion industry, you could be more playful and trendy with your dress options, but for someone who works in a law office or a school, it might be more appropriate to go with a more classic and conservative style."
+“If you work in a fashion industry, you could be more playful and trendy with your dress options, but for someone who works in a law office or a school, it might be more appropriate to go with a more classic and conservative style," Meknat says.
 She notes how, in general, a sheath dress is a great choice for work.
-“A sheath dress that hits right below the knee with a higher neckline is the safest way to dress for an office,” she explains.
+“A sheath dress that hits right below the knee with a higher neckline is the safest way to dress for an office."
 In addition to sheath dresses, wrap dresses, a belted shirt dress, or a tweed column dress in the right length are also great work-friendly choices.